arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-The `AddNewPricingCalendarEntry` handler adds new price entries to the catalog and sorts them by date to keep them in order.
+The `AddNewPricingCalendarEntry` handler adds new pricing entries to the catalog and sorts them by date to keep them in order.

 ```ruby
 module Products